camunda/blog.camunda.org/content/post/2020/01/camunda-modeler-3.6.0-released.md

 Note that you can always disable this feature if you don't need such functionality by going to `Help > Privacy Preferences` and uncheck the `Enable Update Checks` option.

-We'd love to hear what you think about this feature in [our forum](https://forum.camunda.org/c/modeler).
+Wait for future updates to come in and tell us what you think about this feature in [our forum](https://forum.camunda.org/c/modeler).

 ## BPMN

-This release comes with a couple of bug fixes and improvements to the BPMN modeling experience.
+This release includes numerous bug fixes and improvements to the BPMN modeling experience.
 For more details, check out the [changelog](https://github.com/camunda/camunda-modeler/blob/develop/CHANGELOG.md#360).

 {{< figure class="no-border teaser" src="copy-paste-loops.gif" alt="Copy and paste loops" caption="We added a couple of copy and paste improvements" >}}